vittorioexp/coffevo-nestjs-project/README.md

 Future developments
 ---
-- Only the coffees in the "public" state can be voted on.
-- Provide the ability to retrieve a list of coffees sorted by the number of votes they have received.
 - Each coffee can have an associated photo.
 - Each review can include a photo.
 - Enable the option to order a coffee for takeaway or delivery, including the order date and time as well as the delivery address.